No booking fees on the app

 Nottingham to Leeds train timetable

-The journey from Nottingham to Leeds on the fastest train in 1h 44m, usually 1h 56m.
-Each day, 87 trains leave from Nottingham, starting at 05:21 and ending at 23:20.
-Get real-time updates on train schedules, delays, and cancellations.
-Save time, effort, and money with TrainPal.
+From Nottingham to Leeds, take the fastest train in 1h 44m, typically 1h 56m.
+Daily, 91 trains depart from Nottingham, with the first at 05:21 and the last at 23:20.
+Check real-time updates for train times, delays, and cancellations.
+TrainPal saves you time, effort, and money.

 | Departs | Arrives | Operator | ||